Introduction

 Highlights: The new proposed

-and shows the result on the second panel.
-The user can carry on searching until he/she is done and exit the interface by using thecancel
+findorfilterhas an interface which allows the user to start thefindorfilterfeature, repeat it multiple times based on his/her needs and end it when the user is done.
+This interface contains various panels that starts from theMasterListat the extreme left.
+Following the firstfindorfiltercommand, it updates theFilteredListand shows the result on the second panel.
+The user can carry on searching until he/she is done and exit the interface by using thecancelcommand. -

 How to implement it: By performing another

-.
+findorfiltercommand, it should only find or filter the entries from the previousFilteredList.
 This way, a pruning search can be done and this allows the user to take note of the results from his/her previous searches.

 -